 Logistics services are widely being used in various applications, including warehousing, procurement, supply chain, material handling, inbound & outbound transportation, packaging, and inventory management.
 By mode of transport, the logistics market is categorized into railways, airways, roadways, and waterways.
 Among these, roadways are the most common mode of logistics transportation, owing to maximum geographical penetration.

-The factors, such as growing e-commerce industry, rise in reverse logistics operations, and increase in trade-related agreements, fuel the market growth.
-In addition, rise of tech-driven logistics services and growing adoption of IoT-enabled connected devices are also expected to drive the market growth.
+Factors, such as the growing e-commerce industry, rise in reverse logistics operations, and increase in trade-related agreements, fuel the market growth.
+In addition, the rise of tech-driven logistics services and growing adoption of IoT-enabled connected devices are also expected to drive the market growth.
 However, lack of control of manufacturers on logistics service, poor infrastructure, and higher logistics costs hinder the market growth.
-Further, emergence of last mile deliveries, logistics automation, and cost cutting & lead time reduction due to adoption of multi-modal system are some of the factors that are expected to foster the logistics market growth.
+Further, the emergence of last mile deliveries, logistics automation, and cost cutting & lead time reduction due to adoption of multi-modal system are some of the factors that are expected to foster the market growth.

 - Lockdown restrictions due to COVID-19 are expected to fuel the online delivery and e-commerce industry.

 - COVID-19 is anticipated to negatively affect non-essential goods retail and ground cargo demand across the world.

 - The COVID-19 crisis may affect commodity chains in the short & long term and decline foreign investment.

 - By mode of transport, the roadways segment is expected to register a significant growth during the forecast period.

 - On the basis of end use, the healthcare segment is projected to lead the global logistics market.

 - Region-wise, Asia-Pacific is anticipated to register the highest CAGR.